elixir-webrtc/ex_webrtc/guides/transceiver_guide.md

 <!-- tabs-close -->

-## Stopping transceivers
+## Stopping Transceivers

-Stopping a transceiver immediately results in stopping sending and receivng media data but it still requires renegotiation, after wich the transceiver is removed from connection's set of transceivers.
+Stopping a transceiver immediately results in ceasing media transmission, but it still requires renegotiation - after which the transceiver is removed from the connection's set of transceivers.

 Notes:
-* after stopping a transceiver, SDP offer/answer will still contain its mline but with port number set to 0, indicating that this mline is unused
+* After stopping a transceiver, the SDP offer/answer will still contain its m-line, but with the port number set to 0, indicating that this m-line is unused.
-* when applying remote offer with unused mlines, transceivers for those mlines will be created but no track events will be emitted.
+* When applying a remote offer with unused m-lines, transceivers for those m-lines will be created, but no track events will be emitted.
-Once an answer is generated and applied (i.e. we finialize negotiation process), transceivers created in the previous step will be removed.
+Once an answer is generated and applied (i.e., we finalize the negotiation process), the transceivers created in the previous step will be removed.

 <!-- tabs-open -->